dragoonDorise/EmuDeck/latest.md

 0.17.5
 - EmuDeck internal fixes and modularity.. setting it up for great things on the future...
-- New - Steam Input Template for DuckStation
+- New - Steam Input Template for DuckStation with Touchinput (Thanks Moskeeto)
 - New - Yuzu appImage ( better performance than the one in discover store ) It is VERY important you let Emudeck run the updates on Yuzu so the data migration can happen seamlessly.
 You will be notified if we